How to Meditate for Beginners: 10 Essential Tips

 My mother-in-law (currently passed on) accompanied me on a weeklong retreat to Chang Mai in Thailand.
 I had my first lessons under the tutelage of her friend, a Buddhist monk.
 Meditation didn’t prove to be life-changing for me back then, but it allowed me to know how a meditative practice of silence can help calm the mind.
 A few years later, my mother-in-law who had derived much benefits from meditation became a Buddhist nun herself.

 Drawing on my personal experiences, allow me to share the following notes on how to meditate for beginners.
 I would like to share tips that have worked for me.
 I believe that these tips can help anyone who wishes to cross the hurdles of beginning meditation.

 1. Let go of wanting.
 When I first got started, I wanted to have all the experiences that I have heard possible with meditation – states of pure bliss, gaining psychic powers, seeing angels, having conversations with spirit guides and hearing booming voices from heaven.
 Over coffee, I would listen to these stories told as if they were everyday experiences.
 My eyes would widen in excitement.

 I would forget about the fact that these friends had been meditating for years.
 Neither were the stories nearly as dramatic as I made them out to be.
 With overwhelming desire, I wanted what they were experiencing.
 I wanted to learn how to meditate but I did so with a lot of wanting.
-All that craving made me so frustrated when I didn’t have them!
+All that craving made me so frustrated when I didn’t have the same glowing experiences.

 This went on for months.
 I wanted to give up!
 Well, eventually, I decided to stop all that wanting.
 And when I started letting go, I found myself going into states of meditative trance easily.
 It’s also when things starting getting really interesting for me.